PokemonAutomation/SwSh-Arduino/Documentation/NativePrograms/AutoHost-Rolling.md

 - Automatically accept friend requests.
 - Add a delay between raids to make farming more efficient when you can't clear a raid before the next one starts.
 - Select a first move for the hosting Pokémon.
+- Troll host and attack your allies for more challenge.

 **Important Warning:**